On Lie $p$-algebras of cohomological dimension one: Lie -algebras of cohomological dimension one and almost-periodic algebras

 Suppose $L$ is of dimension $>1$, and pick two linearly independent elements $x,y \in L$.
 By \cite{feldman}, the subalgebra of $L$ generated by $x,y$ is free.
 But according to (\ref{eq-p1}), $(\ad x)^p(y) = \lambda(x)[y,x]$, a contradiction. \end{proof}

 Let us now reflect on the condition (\ref{eq-p1}).
-This condition reminds of various conditions on the $p$-map studied by Jacobson and others.
-The major open problem in this area is the conjecture of Jacobson that a periodic Lie $p$-algebra is abelian (cf. \cite[Chapter V, Exercise 16]{jacobson}).
+This condition is reminiscent of various conditions on the $p$-map studied by Jacobson and others.
+The major open problem in this area is the conjecture of Jacobson that a periodic Lie $p$-algebra is abelian (see \cite[Chapter V, Exercise 16]{jacobson}).
 Recall that a Lie algebra $L$ is called \emph{periodic} if for any $x\in L$ there is integer $n(x)>0$ such that $x^{[p]^{n(x)}} = x$.
-The strongest result toward this conjecture belongs to Premet: a periodic \emph{finite-dimensional} Lie algebra is abelian (\cite[Corollary 1]{premet}).
+The strongest result toward this conjecture is due to Premet: a periodic \emph{finite-dimensional} Lie algebra is abelian (\cite[Corollary 1]{premet}).